JJ/TPF-Grant/April.md

 * Configuring [Travis](https://travis-ci.org/perl6/doc) with two
   different binaries, which now take 10 minutes only for the Docker version to run the whole test suite.
-An intermitent error with that test suit has been (mostly) fixed too.
+An intermittent error with that test suit has been (mostly) fixed too.

 * [`Pod::To::BigPage`](https://github.com/perl6/perl6-pod-to-bigpage),